thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

 # Set source repository location.
 geekdocRepo = "https://github.com/thegeeklab/hugo-geekdoc"

-# Enable "Edit page" links.
-Requires 'GeekdocRepo' param and path must point
+# Enable 'Edit page' links.
+Requires 'GeekdocRepo' param and the path must point to
-# to 'content' directory of repo.
+# the parent directory of the 'content' folder.
-geekdocEditPath = "edit/main/exampleSite/content"
+geekdocEditPath = "edit/main/exampleSite"

 # Used for 'Edit page' link, set to '.File.Path' by default.
 # Can be overwritten by a path relative to 'geekdocEditPath'